SharePoint/sp-dev-docs/docs/general-development/step-2-adding-the-content-editor-and-excel-services-web-parts.md

 ---
-title: Step 2 Adding the Content Editor and Excel Services Web Parts ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: c9c66843-fd77-4a0d-a512-d936d15d4429
+title: Step 2 Adding the Content Editor and Excel Services web parts ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: c9c66843-fd77-4a0d-a512-d936d15d4429
 ---

-# Step 2: Adding the Content Editor and Excel Services Web Parts
+# Step 2: Adding the Content Editor and Excel Services web parts

-After you create an ECMAScript (JavaScript, JScript) text file and save the text file in a trusted location, the next step is to create a Web Parts Page and add the Content Editor web part and the Excel Services web part to the page.
+After you create an ECMAScript (JavaScript, JScript) text file and save the text file in a trusted location, the next step is to create a web parts Page and add the Content Editor web part and the Excel Services web part to the page.